Skip to Content

 Devonport is a small city in Tasmania’s north west.
 Many people know it as the place where the Spirit of Tasmania ferry docks, bringing passengers and their vehicles over from Melbourne.
 There are so many things to do in Devonport!

-It’s my adopted Tasmanian home town since I spent a combined 2.5 months housesitting near Devonport in 2019 and then again in 2020.
+It’s my adopted Tasmanian home town since I spent a combined 2.5 months housesitting near Devonport over two summers a few years ago.
 It’s a gorgeous area with museums, wildlife, beaches, hiking and sooo many delicious locally-grown products.

 You could easily spend a few days in the area (or in my case a few months).
 And even if you’re just passing through, make time to stop at some of the local attractions or pick up some tasty snacks.
 I fell in love with the Tasmania’s North West and I bet you’ll enjoy it too.